denuca/guess-the-word.python/ACCESSIBILITY_COMPLIANCE.md

-# Q-Words Accessibility Compliance Report
+# Guess The Word Accessibility Compliance Report

 ## 🌟 WCAG 2.1 AA Compliance Achieved

-The Q-Words game has been fully updated to meet WCAG 2.1 AA accessibility standards and provides an excellent experience for all users, including those using assistive technologies.
+The Guess The Word game has been fully updated to meet WCAG 2.1 AA accessibility standards and provides an excellent experience for all users, including those using assistive technologies.

 ## ✅ Accessibility Features Implemented